jagheterfredrik/meb-preheat/README.md

 The folks over at OBD11 has figured out a way to heat the battery using a UDS output test through the gateway to the battery module (J840, module 8C).
 This allows you to heat the battery for 5 minutes but requires your hood to be opened before being accepted.
 This is cool but not very practical for the purpose of preheating before DC fast charging while travelling.
 The output test can be re-run but the gateway firewall will lock you out after driving 200km.

 ## The Z132 (heater) method
-Current hypothesis is to man-in-the-middle the LIN communication between the J840 and the Z132 heater, turning the heater on.
+My initial hypothesis was to man-in-the-middle the LIN communication between the J840 and the Z132 heater, turning the heater on.
+This unfortunately does not trigger the BMS to activate the circulation pump, as it is controlled by the temperature reported by G898/G898 sensors on the battery coolant inlet.

 Relevant part showing the coolant circuit while heating the battery: